 A well-known category of gun laws with ties to American history is the prohibition against dueling.
 Prominent public figures from early American history, including Alexander Hamilton and Andrew Jackson, found themselves in highly publicized duels.
 Hamilton's longstanding political feud with fellow New York politician Aaron Burr ended when the two men dueled in New Jersey in 1804.
 Hamilton died from his wounds, and Burr's political career never recovered.
-It looks are never laws as even injured during one
+Jackson engaged in several duels, and was even injured during one